Common estate planning & probate questions

 You need courteous and reliable advice from Sonoma's best & trusted attorney

-In a further attempt to assist the individual needs of our clients, we have decided to include a list of common questions about estate planning and probate.
-These questions include the following:
+In a further attempt to assist the individual needs of our clients, we've decided to answer common questions about estate planning and probate.
+Take a look at answers to some FAQs on this page or click the links below to read further:

 Our goal is to keep our clients involved throughout the legal process and make sure that we reflect their needs with the representation provided to them.
 Whether you want to get started with a qualified attorney or you have questions in the matter, our firm can assist you.